 About the Initiative

 From across the U.S. Department of Health and Human Services (HHS), its many agencies collect a vast array of data to better understand the health of the nation.
 The Office of the CTO has been a leader in the federal government in enabling the public release of more than 1,500 data sets collected by HHS for use by researchers and entrepreneurs.
-The Open Data movement continues to be a focus of the Department and the Office of the CTO is committed to fostering the use of data for social good.
+The Open Data movement continues to be a focus of the Department and the Office of the CTO is committed to making data available for the public to to do research, develop applications, and create new products to improve health.

 This effort is being led by Dr. Mona Siddiqui, the Chief Data Officer at HHS.